Popular

 Bigstock

 Feedback, in the world of business, is the breakfast of champions.
 Feedback "feeds" us.
 It's at the top of the food pyramid for learning and professional development.
+If you're not actively seeking it, you're missing out on one of the most powerful tools for career growth.
 How often do you ask for feedback?

-Feedback can be humbling, it can be eye-opening, and it can bring awareness to us of things that we're simply "blind" to.
-But if we don't ask for it, we usually don't receive it—particularly the constructive form.
-Many or most people will give us positive feedback, but very few will give us honest, candid feedback focused on how we can improve, how we can get better, or things we SHOULD change or do differently.
+Feedback can be humbling and eye-opening, and it can bring awareness to us of things that we're simply "blind" to.
+But if we don't ask for it, we usually don't receive it, especially the constructive kind that drives improvement.
+Many or most people will give us positive feedback, but very few will offer honest, candid input focused on how we can grow, get better, or make meaningful changes.

 Man asks for feedback at work